pacohope/infosec-fediverse-seedfile/README.md

 # Fediverse Infosec Seed File

 Did you just join an instance on the [fediverse](https://fedi.tips)?
-Are you interested in Information Security and looking for additional people to follow?
+Are you interested in Information Security and looking for some people on the fediverse to follow?
 This file will get you started.
 It lists a lot of folks who are well-known in the #infosec community who have public profiles.
-The goal of this file is to give you a way, in a handful of clicks, to follow a whole bunch of useful people and get your timeline flowing with some infosec goodness.
+The goal of this file is to give you a way, in a handful of clicks, to follow a whole bunch of useful people and get your timeline flowing with some of that tasty infosec goodness.
+I call it a "seed" file because it gets your mastodon profile seeded.
+You still need to tend your follow list and make it grow.

 ## How to use this file